Exploring Multi-modal Neural Scene Representations With Applications on Thermal Imaging: Results

 \textbf{Pre-processing.} For pre-processing, RGB and thermal images are normalized within the range $[0,1]$.
 Notably, for thermal images, normalization is performed relative to the \textit{scene's} maximum temperature (\ie, the maximum temperature over all images of a scene), as opposed to the conventional per-image maximum.
 This is necessary to ensure a consistent re-mapping after training.

-\textbf{Training.} For each object, we use the same empirically determined parameters across all four strategies (clearly, while we use different parameter settings for each object, we keep parameters fixed across strategies).
+\textbf{Training.} We use the same empirically determined parameters across all objects and scenes.
 For FT, we pre-train for 6,000 iterations on RGB and fine-tune for another 4,000 iterations on thermal images.
 Networks of the remaining strategies (TS, RGB-X, and SC) are trained for 10,000 iterations each.
 Moreover, we used a batch of 4,096 rays per iteration, Adam \cite{Kingma2014} optimizer with default parameters, and a learning rate of 0.01.

 \textbf{Evaluation.} Following the literature, we report Peak Signal-to-Noise Ratio (PSNR) and the Structural Similarity Index Measure (SSIM) to evaluate our models, computed using leave-one-out cross-validation.
 Specifically, in each training process, a single image is set aside as a test sample while the model is trained on the remaining data.
 This procedure is repeated 10 times, and results were averaged.
 Finally, since our primary focus remains on the temperatures of the scene's central object, we segment objects within test images and compute evaluation metrics only in regions covered by an object (for training, however, we use the full, unsegmented images).
 Segmentation of thermal images is guided by RGB-derived segmentation masks.